versedpro/deploy-spl/README.md

 # Create and Mint process

-SPL and SPL Token-2022 deployment with ease.
+Create your own coin on Solana easily.
+This repository provides resources for deploying SPL and SPL Token-2022 tokens.

 ## Create an SPL